networknt/light-4j/logging/README.md

 # Logging

-Logging is a module in Light-4j framework which will use to get the loggers and their logging levels and also can able to change the logging level for given logger at runtime (Example: Change logging level to DEBUG for “com.networknt” logger for troubleshooting purpose).
+Logging is a module in Light-4j framework which will use to get the loggers and their current logging levels and also can able to change the logging level for given logger at runtime (Example: Change logging level to DEBUG for “com.networknt” logger for troubleshooting purpose).

 There are three LoggerHandlers available in logging module.